top of page

 The Lord Is My Refuge and My Fortress

-Climbing mountains looks glamorous... until you’re five minutes in, your legs are burning, and you're starting to question every decision you’ve ever made.
-But then, you pause.
-You look up.
-You realize how small you are, how vast the view is, and suddenly, that stubborn patch of peace slips into your chest.
+Climbing mountains looks glamorous… until you’re five minutes in, your legs are burning, and you’re questioning every decision you’ve ever made.
+Then you pause, look up, and suddenly that stubborn patch of peace slips into your chest.

 “The Lord is my refuge and my fortress.”